dexie/Dexie.js/README.md

 Contribute
 ==========
 Contributions are welcome.
-Here is a little cheat-sheet for how to get started to contribute to Dexie.js.
+Here is a little cheat-sheet for how to get started.
+Assuming you've already ran `npm install dexie` for the app your are developing.
-First, we assume you are developing an app where you need dexie.
-Assuming you are using `npm install dexie` to install the package.

-Now to get access to changing the source, do:
 ```
 git clone https://github.com/dfahlander/Dexie.js.git
 cd Dexie.js